The Key To Successful Practice? Stop Focusing on Winning Work

 Sue-Ella Prodonovich

 Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping professional services firms sharpen their business development practices.
-Sue-Ella works with professional services firms that focus on positive client relationships, and with individuals who want personal, intelligent support.

 ©Prodonovich Advisory.
 This article was written by a human.
 Please respect our copyright and the effort taken to produce the original material in this article.
 This article, and any portion of it, may not be reproduced or used in any manner whatsoever without the express written permission of the author.